Untitled

 Essential Objectives

-8. Discuss legal and ethical issues related to computers and information processing, including fair use standards, academic honesty, and user accessibility.
+7. Discuss academic, legal, and ethical issues related to computers, artificial intelligence, and information processing, including fair use standards, academic integrity, and user accessibility.

 Required Technology